ociswap/radix-event-stream/README.md

             stream,
             handler_registry,
             transaction_handler,
-            AppState {
+            State {
                 instantiate_events_seen: 0
             },
         );
 ```

 There also exists a `SimpleTransactionStreamProcessor`, which does not require a transaction handler.
-It simply calls the `handle_events` method from the previous step and nothing else.
+It simply calls the `process_events` method from the previous step and nothing else.
 It's easier to set up and recommended in the case where you do not need transaction-level handling.

 # More info

 For more examples, please see the `/examples` directory, or ask us on telegram/discord if you have any specific questions!
+We'd be happy to help.